mcci-catena/docker-iot-dashboard/SETUP.md

 #   The name of S3 bucket for Grafana backup
 #
 IOT_DASHBOARD_AWS_S3_BUCKET_MQTTS=dashboard.example.com/mqtts
-#   The name of S3 bucket for Grafana backup
+#   The name of S3 bucket for Mqtts backup
 #
 IOT_DASHBOARD_AWS_S3_BUCKET_INFLUXDB=dashboard.example.com/influxdb
 #   The S3 bucket to be used for uploading the influxdb backup data.